 Created by Robin Green and Mitchell Burgess, writers and executive producers of The Sopranos, I can’t help but think of the framework of this show as an almost parallel universe inversion of The Sopranos.
-Where The Sopranos explored the criminal underworld through the family at its centre, Blue Bloods offers the flipside to that coin: the family is the law, navigating both justice and morality in a city that constantly tests both.
+Where The Sopranos explored crime through the family at its centre, Blue Bloods offers the flipside to that coin: the family is the law, navigating both justice and morality in a city that constantly tests both.

 The challenge of creating a promo for a show this layered, and ten episodes worth, is finding a throughline that can act as a narrative spine, allowing the promo to have structure whilst allowing material from various episodes to shine through, to excite the audience to tune in.